yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Whiteboard design session/WDS trainer guide - Continuous delivery in VSTS and Azure.md

 1. What available system should you use to automate software builds and deployments of the application?

-2. Explain how you can continuously deploy new builds directly to the cloud without interfering with the production site.
+2. Explain how you can continuously deploy new builds directly to the cloud without interfering with the production site

-3. Document how to integrate unit tests into the continuous delivery process such that when a test fails to pass, the deployment process is flagged and stopped.
+3. Document how to integrate unit tests into the continuous delivery process so that when a test fails to pass, the deployment process is flagged and stopped

 4. Explain how you can test a new build simultaneously with an existing build, like an A/B test?

 5. Why shouldn't we have multiple long lived branches in source control?

-6. Create a plan on how to switch the source control location from Visual Studio Team Services to GitHub.
+6. Create a plan on how to switch the source control location from Visual Studio Team Services to GitHub

 *Enhance system logging functionality*